waseemuddin/simple-cicd-project01/README.md

 Now that we have setup our EC2 server, Docker, and Jenkins, let's create a simple Jenkins pipeline.

 Before creating the pipeline, ensure your Git repository is up to date.
-Use the following links to update:
+Use the following links to update.

 - 💾 [Simple CICD Project Repo](https://github.com/waseemuddin/simple-cicd-project01.git)